I love how invigorating and fresh it smells. It doesn’t hurt that it also reminds me of candy canes.

 - When completely cooled, peel off the parchment paper, break into pieces, and enjoy!

-that also use a single drop of Young Living Peppermint Essential Oil.
+You might also want to check out my recipe for the Perfect Peppermint Cookies that also use a single drop of Young Living Peppermint Essential Oil.
 They’re delicious and rumored to be Santa’s favorite!

 Find more fun ways to use Young Living Essential Oils in your bath and beyond from the creative ladies below:

 - Essential Oil Infused Sea Salt Sampler by DIY Showoff

 - Peppermint Twist DIY Face and Body Scrub by Eat Sleep Be